2012 Stanley Cup Final: Game one

-Los Angeles scored first on Colin Fraser's goal at 09:56 of the first period.
+Los Angeles scored first on Colin Fraser's goal at 9:56 of the first period.
 The Kings then held the Devils without a shot on goal for the first 14 minutes of the second period, but could not increase their lead.
 The Devils tied the game at 18:48 of the second period when Anton Volchenkov's shot bounced off of Kings defenceman Slava Voynov and into the Los Angeles net.
 At 3:58 of the third period, a Devils goal was waved off when Zach Parise illegally pushed the puck with his hand over the Kings goal line.
 Anze Kopitar beat Martin Brodeur on a breakaway goal 8:13 into overtime to give the Kings a 2–1 win in game one.
-The Kings' Jonathan Quick made 17 out of 18 saves, while Brodeur made 23 out of 25.

 With the win, the Kings became the first team to win their first nine road games in a single postseason.

 Game two

 The Kings extended their 2012 playoff road winning streak to ten with another 2–1 overtime victory.
 This time, it was Jeff Carter who scored at 13:42 of the extra period.
 After Carter's initial shot from the right side was stopped, he then went around the net to grab the puck on the other side and then made a shot through traffic that beat Martin Brodeur.
 Los Angeles scored first on Drew Doughty's unassisted goal at 7:49 of the first period.
 The Devils tied the game at 2:59 of the third period when Ryan Carter deflected Marek Zidlicky's shot into the Kings' net.
 Neither team could take advantage of their power plays, nor on a 4-on-4 late in the third period.
 Both teams had more shots than game one; Jonathan Quick made 32 out of 33 saves, while Brodeur made 30 out of 32.